 It’s good for your kids to miss you and you them.

-Leave them with a babysitter, family member or swap with another family so you both can enjoy time away.
+Leave them with a babysitter, or family member or swap with another family so you both can enjoy time away.

 Parents can often struggle with an anxiety disorder or unhealthy separation anxiety.